phpactor/phpactor/doc/vim-plugin.md

 shortcuts to.

 Phpactor requires at least PHP 7.0.
-If you use a different version of PHP locally, you may need to target a new version of PHP, you can change the PHP PHP binary the plugin will use as follows:
+If you use a different version of PHP locally, you may need to target a new version of PHP - add the following to your `.vimrc` to change the PHP binary:

 ```
 let g:phpactorPhpBin = "/usr/bin/local/php6.0"